 JOINT OR MUSCULAR TENSION

-If you follow an intense exercise program and don’t take rest days as you should, the joints and muscles connected with the sternum can swell, and this will cause popping.
 I followed an intense push-pull-legs routine three years ago, and my workouts lasted two hours.
-I didn’t take any days off.
+I didn't take any days off.

-My sternum hurt while doing bench press, push-ups, dips, and pullovers.
+My sternum hurt while doing bench presses, push-ups, dips, and pullovers.
 After going home, my sternum was cracking a lot.
 This was probably caused by joint and muscle tension because the pain and cracking intensity went away after taking some time off.

 It would be best to seek medical attention to determine what is causing the popping and that the sternum isn't fractured.